 Today’s treat is Treacle Tart, the first dish mentioned by name by Mrs. Patmore in Season 3.
-It has long been a favorite sweet treat in English households: Harry Potter fans know that it was Harry’s favorite.
+It has long been a favourite sweet treat in English households: Harry Potter fans know that it was Harry’s favourite.

-My Online Guide to the Tea Ritual
+My Guide to the Tea Ritual

 Taking a traditional “afternoon tea” is definitely a bucket list experience.
 To do it properly, I have created a handy guide to help you enjoy the experience.
 One follower reported this week she was thrilled to be able to find a tea house in her small town.
 I suggested she use the tips to practice to become the queen of her tea house, train take on to take on London.
 Downton Abbey Cooks Online Guide to Afternoon Tea.